maxio-com/stoplight-platform-api-docs/portal/content/introduction/about-the-api/tips.md

 The following are some best practices that we would suggest regarding using API and how you synchronize your application with your Advanced Billing data:

-1. Your application should try and not depend on another service to control access directly.
+1. Your application should not depend on another service to control access directly.
 Should your API call fail, for any reason, then your customer might not receive the best user experience depending on how you've implemented this.
-2. You should try and limit the direct calls to Advanced Billing if (and when) possible as there is a limit to how fast (and how often) the Advanced Billing API will respond to very quick and numerous API calls.
-For more information, see [limits and blocks](page:introduction/about-the-api/error-handling).
+2. Limit the direct calls to Advanced Billing if (and when) possible as there is a limit to how fast (and how often) the Chargify API will respond to very quick and numerous API calls.
+For more information, see [rate limits and blocks](page:introduction/about-the-api/error-handling).